Salk School of Science: Student Life

-The school allows students to bring money to school and at lunch time, to go out and buy themselves lunch at a variety of delis and restaurants.
+The school allows students to bring money to school and at lunchtime, to go out and buy themselves lunch at a variety of delis and restaurants.
+The park adjacent to the school is exclusively open to students during this period.
 The school shares its building with another school, P.S.
 40 which owns most of the building.
-There is a gymnasium, a cafeteria which is shared between the schools, and 2 floors exclusive to Salk School of Science.
-Both are located near the top of the building.
-There are 3 entrances one to the left side of the building, one to the right and one in the center.
-Students will normally exit through the right hand exit.
-There is school bus service which will bring students to and from school, thought most students take public transportation.
+There is a gymnasium and a cafeteria that is shared between the schools, and the top 2 floors are exclusive to the Salk School of Science.
+There are 3 entrances one to the left side of the building, one to the right, and one in the center.
+Students will normally exit through the center exit.
+A school bus service will bring students to and from school, but the vast majority of students take public transportation.